 When building a charcuterie board we stick to three meats and three cheeses.
 When it comes to cured meats we love spicy salami, salty prosciutto and sopressata.
 These three meats bring a variety of flavours and textures to your board.
 You can also try jazzing it up with some kielbasa or mortadella for more adventurous guests.
 For cheeses we recommend something aged, soft and semi-soft, think old cheddar, goat and gruyere.
 Make things tangy with a punchy blue cheese or creamy brie.
 You really can’t go wrong with your selections!

 Burlington has many fantastic deli counters you can visit.
-Denninger’s at Burlington Mall has a globally-inspired deli counter where you can purchase a variety of cured meats and cheeses.
+Denninger’s at Burlington Centre has a globally-inspired deli counter where you can purchase a variety of cured meats and cheeses.
 The Block & Co in downtown Burlington’s expert team can help assist with your selections, providing a complete experience when building your board.

 Step 2 – Dips & fresh produce